 Education: B.A., Magna Cum Laude, Harvard-Radcliffe College; M.B.A., with Distinction, Harvard Business School

 As of August 2020, Vivian Riefberg is a Professor of Practice at the Darden School of Business at the University of Virginia where she holds a David C. Walentas Jefferson Scholars Chair.
 In June 2020, she retired as a Senior Partner with McKinsey & Company where she was for over 31 years.
-Vivian is now a Director Emeritus and Senior Advisor with McKinsey.
+Vivian is now a Director Emeritus with McKinsey.
 Vivian is also a board member of Signify Health.

 In her time at McKinsey, Vivian held a variety of senior leadership positions including leader of the Public Sector Practice for the Americas, and co-leader of the US Health Care practice.
 She served on McKinsey & Company's global Board of Directors and on the Senior Partner Committee evaluating and developing global senior partners.